-Calendar and Events
+Calendar & Events

-School calendars, classroom calendars, event coordination—all synchronized.
+School calendars, synchronized.

 Calendar Fragmentation Creates Coordination Chaos